Capital of the Khmer Empire, located near modern day Siem Reap, Cambodia.

 Hindu-Buddhist kingdom which ruled much of Southeast Asia from their capital at Angkor.

 Thai kingdom based in northern Thailand and northwestern Laos.
-Its capitals included Chiang Saen, Wiang Kum Kam, and Chiang Mai.
+Its capitals included Chiang Rai, Wiang Kum Kam, and Chiang Mai.

 Ethnic minority group who constructed three walled cities in the Chiang Mai valley: Wiang Nopburi, Wiang Ched Lin, and Wiang Suan Dok.